CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 ## Great reads on Vision pro
 * John Gruber's Daringfireball.net --> https://daringfireball.net/2023/06/first_impressions_of_vision_pro_and_visionos

-> Vision Pro and VisionOS feel like they’ve been pulled forward in time from the future.
+> Vision Pro and VisionOS feel like they’ve been pulled forward in the future.
 I haven’t had that feeling about a new product since the original iPhone in 2007.

 > What you see at first is just ... your world.
 You just see the room you’re in.
 There’s no status information, no metadata, no indicators.